Complex Mapping and Vibration

 Polar Lines

 Concentric circles and radial rays form the polar grid, with colour encoding magnitude.
 The transformation bends circles into new curves and redirects rays, visually demonstrating how f(z)f(z) distorts the polar structure of the plane.
+Unit circle is shown in white color for reference.

 Cartesian Dots — Power Mapping

-Applying a power function such as f(z)=z2f(z) = z^2 to scattered Cartesian dots.
+Applying a power function such as f(z)=1(z+1)2f(z) = \frac{1}{(z+1)^2} to scattered Cartesian dots.
 The squaring map doubles angles and squares magnitudes, causing the dot cloud to wrap around the origin.
-Points near the unit circle remain relatively stable while those far away are flung outward.

-Cartesian Grid — Combination Function
+Cartesian Lines — Combination Function

-Polar Dots — Domain
+Polar Dots — Reciprocal Power

-Polar Lines — Image
+Polar Lines — Power Mapping

 Additional Examples